 Chemical toilets should be maintained on the site camp for the duration of the construction phase and rehabilitation, on a level surface and secured from blowing over and located in such a way that the toilets will not cause any form of pollution.
 As per the SANS10400 requirement, one ablution facility for every 8 male workers and 2 ablution facilities for every 8 female workers will be provided.

+The ablution facilities must not be linked to a river system, estuary or the ocean in any way.
+Toilets must be serviced regularly and kept in an orderly state.
 The contractor must ensure that no spillage occurs when the toilets are cleaned, serviced or moved.
 The toilet facilities should be emptied on a weekly basis, by an appropriately registered service provider.
 Proof of this weekly servicing must be obtained and filed in the Environmental File on site.
-Performing ablutions outside of the provided toilet facilities is strictly prohibited
+Performing ablutions outside of the provided toilet facilities is strictly prohibited and the ECO would need to regularly inspect the state of the chemical toilets to ensure compliance.